FaaizAhmed2004/Winnerz-corporation-Web-project/README.md

-# Winnerz Marketing Inc. - E-commerce Platform
+# Hwinnerz Inc. - E-commerce Platform

 A modern, fully-featured e-commerce website built with Next.js 14, TypeScript, and Tailwind CSS.
 This is a frontend-only implementation that simulates a complete shopping experience without requiring any backend infrastructure.